Nearly all of us are shopping online these days. But when those packages arrive at our doorstep, thieves may be waiting to pounce.

 Not all bosses are thrilled with employees having packages delivered to work.
 But if your workplace is more laid-back, this could work.
 This is best for smallish packages, especially if you walk or take transit.

-Amazon Lockers are another smart option.
+Another smart option is Amazon Hub Lockers.
 They’re secure, self-service kiosks that accept delivery of your package and let you come pick it up day or night.
-In my neighborhood — in Amazon’s hometown of Seattle — there is one at a grocery store and another at a 7-Eleven.
-Search here to find your closest Amazon Locker.
+Search at the website to find your closest Amazon Hub Locker.

-Some of us lucked out and landed great neighbors, those who trade off shoveling the sidewalk, feed the fish when we’re out of town and bring chicken soup when we’re sick.
+Some of us lucked out and landed great neighbors, those who feed the fish when we’re out of town and bring chicken soup when we’re sick.

 Should you luck into such neighbors, consider asking them to take in your deliveries for you.
 Pay them back with home-baked cookies or the occasional cat-sitting weekend when they’re out of town.